wdenton/avoirmldupois/README.md

-Avoirdupois
+AvoiRMLdupois
 ===========

-Point of interest (POI) provider for the augmented reality viewer [Layar](http://www.layar.com/).
+ARML-providing Point of interest (POI) server.

+## Issues

+There are no known ARML-using clients.
+Still, we have to start somewhere.

 ## Requirements

-Avoirdupois is written in [Ruby](http://www.ruby-lang.org/en/) using the [Sinatra](http://www.sinatrarb.com/) web application framework.
+AvoiRMLdupois is written in [Ruby](http://www.ruby-lang.org/en/) using the [Sinatra](http://www.sinatrarb.com/) web application framework.
 It uses ActiveRecord from Ruby on Rails to talk to the database, but this will probably change.

 You will need to have Ruby and [Rubygems](http://rubygems.org/) installed for this to work.
 You can either do that through a package manager or by using [RVM](https://rvm.io/), which is probably easiest in the long run and will help you avoid problems with different Ruby versions.